 Still, with the Tax Cuts and Jobs Act of 2017, there’s less need for trusts as it relates to tax planning.

-Last year, the estate tax exemption was $5.49 million per person and this year it doubled to $11.18 million, so anyone who created a trust for their estate won’t be taxed on it until they cross that threshold.
+Last year, the estate tax exemption was $5.49 million per person and in 2018 it doubled to $11.18 million, so anyone who created a trust for their estate won’t be taxed on it until they cross that threshold.

 The types of investments in a trust depend on what the trust is being used for, whether the purpose of the trust is to generate income or to grow assets.

 “If the trust has been set up to provide income to the surviving spouse, then it’s not going to get filled up with a lot of growth stock because it doesn’t pay dividends,” says Carl Heltzel, financial adviser at Raymond James in Canfield.
 “It’s probably going to have more dividend-paying stocks.”